 Number of outlets in 2013: 2,160

 The original Chinese rip-off., Dicos copied KFC, got some stuff right and a hell of a lot wrong.
 The fried chicken is God-awful, but the chicken burgers do a job, and they even have a burger made with a rice bun.
 Hangover heaven.
-You will see Dicos in almost every airport, or train station, and they do a sterling job.
+You will see Dicos in almost every airport, or train station.

 No. 2 Hua Lai Shi